johnnydldev/Data_Structures_Java/README.md

 Tree
 ```

-**Stack** created with arrays this structure have the following methods to use:
+**Stack** created with arrays this structure has the following methods to use:
 ```

 Constructor: Allow you create a stack of 100 size or custom size specify inner the overload method.